mkkelley/autogrp/README.md

 Getting Started
 ---------------
-Once AutoGRP is built, it needs to be configured.
+Once AutoGRP is built or downloaded, it needs to be configured.
 It looks for `config.ini` and `client_config.ini` in the same directory as the executable, example files with the necessary documentation are in the project root.

 ### Single-Computer Use